 Your virgin body wants to connect with another body.
 It’s designed to do it, and does a whole bunch of stuff automatically when you’re feeling in the mood.
 One of the most important things it does is lubricate all the passageways where the action is going to happen.
 Unfortunately, when you’re first starting out, you or your partner might be nervous and tense.
 Those feelings often subconsciously inform the body not to make all the slippery stuff that makes sex easier.

 So, it’s always a good idea to have a nice human-made lubricant on hand for the first few times.
-Just make sure you choose a sustainable brand so you can safely reuse the sexy stuff you use, and recycle the bottle after it is all done.
-KY Jelly, Astroglide, Passion or Sliquid are all great choices that will make the initial attempts easier and less painful.
+Just make sure you choose a sustainable brand.
+KY Jelly, Astroglide, or Sliquid are all great choices that will make the initial attempts easier and less painful.
 Not using enough could lead to micro-tears in the vagina, so make sure you put as much on as you’d like.
 No need to be stingy.
 Sex is slippery, wet, messy, and (yes, I’ll say it) moist, but wonderful.
 Just accept that there will be a wet spot and try to enjoy everything else.

 Enjoy the Ride, Forget the “O”

 Speaking of rides, do you remember learning to ride a bicycle?
 There was this one point where someone let go of your seat and you were riding, on your own, with no training wheels.
 It was exhilarating and wonderful.
 And then you crashed.

 Sex is probably going to be a lot like that, virgin friends.
 You’ll have some false starts and some hiccups getting started, and then you’ll start flying.
 Just enjoy that moment when you’re in it.
 Remember, you get to be with this amazing person forever.
 You can have this experience whenever you want it, and every time you do, you will become closer and more united with that person.
 Hold on to that feeling.